Calculation of the histogram

-Why calculate a histogram?
+Why calculate the histogram?

-Connect the necessary packages for working with images
+We connect the necessary packages for working with images

 import Pkg